 While it is true that some window films are not suitable for sealed units, there are many films on the market today that are designed to be installed on these units.

-Based on the testing conducted on these units, window film had no observable effect on the performance of high quality manufactured insulated units. (“Will Film Cause Glass To Break?”)
-Glass breaks when stressed.
-There are five types of stress which may cause glass breakage:
+Based on the testing conducted on these units, window film had no observable effect on the performance of high-quality manufactured insulated units.

 - Thermal Stress- from absorption of solar radiation.